WHO reluctant to declare COVID-19 pandemic as coronavirus spreads to more countries | CBC News

 WHO reluctant to declare COVID-19 pandemic as coronavirus spreads to more countries

-Brazil, Romania, Georgia and Norway all confirm 1st cases of infection Wednesday
+Brazil, Algeria, Greece and Norway among countries confirming 1st case of infections

-news conference that the government has already taken measures to tackle the epidemic prior to its arrival in Brazil.
+The number of new coronavirus infections inside China — the source of the outbreak — was for the first time overtaken by fresh cases elsewhere on Wednesday, with Italy and Iran emerging as new epicentres of the rapidly spreading illness.

-About 81,000 people around the globe have been sickened by the coronavirus that has kept finding new targets, with the vast majority of cases and deaths in China.
+Asia reported hundreds of new cases, Brazil confirmed Latin America's first COVID-19 infection and the new disease was also detected for the first time in Pakistan, Sweden, Norway, Greece, Romania and Algeria.

-The sudden rise in cases of novel coronavirus in Italy, Iran and South Korea is "deeply concerning," but the virus can still be contained and does not amount to a pandemic, the World Health Organization (WHO) chief said on Wednesday.
+While the sudden rise in cases of novel coronavirus in Italy, Iran and South Korea is "deeply concerning," the virus can still be contained and does not amount to a pandemic, he said on Wednesday.

 "Using the word pandemic carelessly has no tangible benefit, but it does have significant risk in terms of amplifying unnecessary and unjustified fear and stigma, and paralyzing systems.
 It may also signal that we can no longer contain the virus, which is not true," Tedros Adhanom Ghebreyesus said in remarks to Geneva-based diplomats.